September 18th, 2024

 +

-ELA Common Core (JHS) with Mr. Kaylin
+ELA Common Core (JHS) with Ms. Joaritza

 This class will teach ELA lessons that align with Common Core Standards that will help students acquire proficiency in the ELA subject and will provide extra support to those students seeking to achieve a passing grade or wish to keep satisfactory performance in ELA.
 Emphasis will be made on reading comprehension, grammar, vocabulary, and essay writing that will prepare students to transition successfully to High School.
 This class will include Learning through the Arts Pedagogy in collaboration with the Art instructor of the program.